HYAD-Yassin/SignAI/README.md

 # SignAI
-Web Application with an AI Model (Yolov8) for Signs Translation to Letters.
+AI Model for Signs Translation to words